CariLT01/teamsplus-extension/teamsplus-docs/docs/contribute.md

-# Contribute
+# Contributing

-Contributing to the project, if you want to, somehow.
+If you would like to contribute to the project, here are some areas where your help would be appreciated.

-## Contributing to Group Descriptions
+## Group Descriptions

-Documentation on this will come soon, as it is quite complicated.
+Guidelines for contributing to group descriptions will be provided soon, as this process is somewhat complex.

-## Contributing to Default Themes
+## Default Themes

-Documentation on this will come soon, as it is quite complicated.
+Guidelines for contributing to default themes will also be provided soon, as this process is somewhat complex.